 More tips for PR teams?

-“Sure, let me think.
-Oh, yeah, one thing that I struggle with are embargoes.
+“One thing that I struggle with are embargoes.
 I understand that you want to time news, and I appreciate that you’re sending it to us in time, but I generally forget to publish it when the news can go live.
 If you send us an embargoed releases, please don't send it weeks before the news can go live.
 Also, I would greatly appreciate a reminder email a day before the embargo ends.

-“My second tip would be to advise organisations to invest in photography.
+“My second tip would be to advise organizations to invest in photography.
 Most mediums nowadays are online, which means that these articles need visuals.
 You’d be surprised how few companies actually have a good online newsroom with press kits and hi-res images.
 With high-quality photography, you can really make your article stand out.
 Photos of the team, management, atmospheric images, product shots, etc.

 “The worst thing you can do is send us a PDF.
 They’re not easy to preview, it's a hassle to download them, and you can’t use any images straight from PDFs.
 Our team prefers emails with the full press release in the body of the email, and with links to the full press release in your newsroom.
 The link is important for us because that makes it easier to share with colleagues on Slack.”